 - Objectives, Actions and Anticipated Results

-Management of Chronic Wasting Disease October 25, 2006 - In this memo to the Natural Resources Board, former DNR Secretary Scott Hassett looks at some of the accomplishments state government has made since the discovery of CWD in Wisconsin, shares the department's goals for managing the disease and emphasizes the importance of consulting with the public in establishing the next phase of CWD management in Wisconsin.
+In the Management of Chronic Wasting Disease October 25, 2006 memo to the Natural Resources Board, former DNR Secretary Scott Hassett looks at some of the accomplishments state government has made since the discovery of CWD in Wisconsin, shares the department's goals for managing the disease and emphasizes the importance of consulting with the public in establishing the next phase of CWD management in Wisconsin.

 From July of 2007 through January of 2008, a stakeholder advisory group (SAG) with diverse interests in the state's wild deer herd met to offer recommendations on future CWD management direction to the department and the Natural Resources Board.
 The SAG Final Report includes a summary of the SAG's recommendations, results of the group's voting at the January 12th, 2008 meeting and minority reports.

-External review of CWD Management Plan.
-An expert panel was appointed by the state Natural Resources Board to review Wisconsin's CWD plan.
+An external expert panel was appointed by the state Natural Resources Board to review Wisconsin's CWD plan.